rostools/prodigenr/CONTRIBUTING.md

-# Contributing to this project
+# Contributing to this project :tada: :mega:

-Thanks for being interested in contributing to this package and overall project!
+Thanks for being interested in contributing to this package :star2: :confetti_ball: and overall project!
 This document contains guidelines for getting started with contributing.

 ## Overall mission

-My hope from this toolkit/package is to build a R toolkit (or ecosystem of packages) so that biomedical researchers can adhere to and use open scientific practices in an easy and as automated way as possible so that the barrier to being open and reproducible is as low as possible.
+My hope from this toolkit/package is to build a R toolkit (or a series of packages) so that biomedical researchers can adhere to and use open scientific practices in as easy and as automated way as possible so that the barrier to being open and reproducible is as low as possible.
 Currently, the project is aimed at R users, but I would like to eventually make it more language agnostic (I know... this is an *R* package).